fgcz/bfabricShiny/README.md

-## SOP create your own application
+## SOP create your own application with bfabric auth

 The idea is to fetch a RData file stored in bfabric.